ZhuoQu/sparse_fbplot/README.md

-# sparse_fbplot
+# Sparse Functional Boxplot
-code for the paper sparse functional boxplots for multivariate curves
+Code for the paper sparse functional boxplots for multivariate curves

 1. To obtain Figure 1 for the CD4 cell count application, run "00_plot_cd4.R".
 To obtain Figure 6 for the CD4 cell count application, run "00_plot_cd4.R" to "03_visualize_cd4.R".